code-stroke/codestroke-backend/README.md

 ### Database Schema

-Please have a look at `schema.sql` and `identities.sql` which have the main patient database and various string identities for ambiguous values respectively.
+Please have a look at `schema.sql` which has the main patient database schema that the backend is based on.

 ### Route Listing